Details

 Form and usage:

 The meaning of this affix is 'a made N', or 'an N that someone made'.
 It is a non-standard combination of non-productive N{-li}V 'make' (in its divalent sense) and the non-productive form {-aq} of the passive participle V{-ðaq}N, with an apparent weakening of /ð/ to /j/.
-This /j/ then resurfaces in gemination as [cc].
-Despite the combination being irregular by the modern-day rules, we nevertheless record it as a combination, because it inherits all the peculiar left-sandhi behaviour of N{-li}V.
+However, this /j/ is not written in the new orthography following [i].

 Left sandhi: